ordina-jworks/ordina-jworks.github.io/_posts/2019-07-01-test-design.md

 A few months later, after adding some more features, we noticed that there was too much logic inside the constructor of our aggregate.
 The constructor became too big and complex so we decided to use the factory pattern to create new instances of the aggregate.

-As we didn't change the input parameters of the constructor, all our tests still compiled and we were happy.
+Since we already used a `CreateOrderData` as parameter of our constructor, all our tests still compiled and we were happy.
 That is, until we ran our tests.

 Because we moved all construction logic from the constructor to the factory, the tests still compiled, but as they relied on this construction logic to create the instance the way we need it, they now failed.